booz-allen-epa-agile-rfi/epa-rfi/README.md

 ### Digital Services Playbook

-We closely followed the Digital Services playbook guidelines as detailed in the link below:
+We followed the Digital Services playbook guidelines as detailed in the link below:

 https://github.com/booz-allen-epa-agile-rfi/epa-rfi/blob/master/documentation/U.S.-Digital-Services-Playbook-Evidence.md

 ### Technical Approach

-We assigned one leader, our Product Owner (PO), who had the authority and responsibility for the quality of our TREEView prototype submission.
-We first took specific categories from the TRI Data Plus files for 2012-2014 (link: http://www.epa.gov/toxics-release-inventory-tri-program/tri-basic-plus-data-files-calendar-years-1987-2014) detailing chemical, facility name and location, and release type (air, water, land, off-site) to create the data table for the application.
+We assigned one leader, our Product Owner (PO), who had responsibility for the quality of our TREEView prototype submission.
+We first took specific categories from the TRI Data Plus files for 2012-2014 (link: http://www.epa.gov/toxics-release-inventory-tri-program/tri-basic-plus-data-files-calendar-years-1987-2014) detailing chemical, facility name and location, and release type to create the data table for the application.
 Additional data tables from EPA (link: http://www.epa.gov/sites/production/files/documents/hazard_categories.pdf and http://www.epa.gov/sites/production/files/2015-03/documents/osha_carcinogen_basis_march_2015_0.pdf) were matched to the main TRI data set to analyze health effects.

 **(a) User-Centered Design**